edward-p/esp-weather-station-epaper/README.md

 ## Font

-I developped this tool to generate your own font (unicode ucs-2)
+_Hui Lu_ developped this tool to generate your own font (unicode ucs-2)
 <https://github.com/duck531a98/font-generator>

 Since arduino ide is compiling the code to utf-8 charset.
 There is a internal function to convert utf-8 to unicode ucs-2.
 Display strings typed in to arduino ide with function DrawUTF.